A Sustainable Approach

 Climate

-Strong and up-to-date energy infrastructure
+Modern and expanded energy infrastructure

 Upgrading America’s infrastructure for resilience to more frequent and intense extreme weather